akeneo/pim-community-standard/README.md

  - MySQL 5.1 or above
  - Apache mod rewrite enabled

-Akene PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
+Akeneo PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
 These dependencies will be installed automatically with [Composer][2].

 Installation instructions